Charles Paul Conn

-Charles Paul Conn (born December 23, 1945) is Chancellor and former President of Lee University in Cleveland, Tennessee.
-Conn became president of Lee University in 1986 and announced retirement in 2019.
-He retired in 2020 to become chancellor.
+Charles Paul Conn (born December 23, 1945) is Chancellor of Lee University in Cleveland, Tennessee.
 He was the longest serving CEO of any college or university in Tennessee history.
+Conn served as president of Lee University from 1986 to 2019 before retiring to become chancellor.
+He returned as the school's interim president for the 2024-2025 academic year before resuming his position as chancellor.

 Education

+Conn was born in Missouri and moved to Cleveland when he was around two years old.
+He was one of 12 children in his family.
+He attended Bradley Central High School where he was elected president and edited the school newspaper.
+Conn worked as a paperboy for the Cleveland Daily Banner and wrote sports for the paper while in school.

-Conn acquired his undergraduate degree in religion from Lee University (then Lee College).
+He acquired his undergraduate degree in religion from Lee University (then Lee College) in 1967.
 He received an M.A. and a Ph.D. in psychology from Emory University (Atlanta, GA) and subsequently went on to spend eight semesters in post-doctoral study at Harvard University (Boston, Mass.) in the Graduate School of Education.
 He was a visiting scholar at Harvard Divinity School in 1982.

-Conn's father, Charles William Conn, was Lee University's 15th president.
+After Conn graduated from Lee, his father, Charles William Conn, became the college's 15th president.